 “Hmm… it’s lonely at the top.”

 The anticipation of another being rising to that point made it realize how alone its journey has been.
 So much time had passed that it no longer recalled who it was to begin with.
-It merely lived as the people it possessed at the given time.
+It merely lived as the people it possessed at any given time.

 As a being that lived solely as the form of others, time continued to pass as those he once knew all left the world.
 The only exception was those who shed their human forms and tapped into the power of the Gods.
-By turning into a so-called ‘demon’, it escaped the flow of time and the annoying restraints that were placed to keep them in check.
+By turning into a so-called ‘demon’, it escaped the flow of time and the annoying restraints that were placed to keep humans in check.